 There is nothing better than sitting down to a plate of perfectly fried chicken on a Sunday Dinner?
 Am I right?

-We used to have Sunday dinners with our friends every sunday but a couple of years ago they moved away.
+We used to have Sunday dinners with our friends every week, but a couple of years ago, they moved away.
 I decided, though, that the big Sunday dinner tradition was something that I wanted to keep going.
-I want it to be a meal that my family and I look forward too every week.
-As the kids get older, start going to school and hanging out with friends, I want Sunday dinners to be there.
+I want it to be a meal that my family and I look forward to every week.
+As the kids get older, start going to school, and hanging out with friends, I want Sunday dinners to be there.

 Sunday dinners usually take a lot of planning on my part.
 And this chicken isn’t much different.
-There isn’t a whole lot of active time going on but you do have to plan ahead so that the chicken can brine for at least two hours.
-Better yet, let it brine 4.
+There isn’t a whole lot of active time going on, but you do have to plan ahead so that the chicken can brine for at least two hours.
+Better yet, let it brine for four hours.
 Once you brine it, it gets tossed in some flour and fried until golden.
-And with my lid on technique that I mastered with the summer savory brined fried chicken, you can count on the skin to be crispy and the inside succulent.
+And with the lid-on technique that I mastered with the summer savory brined fried chicken, you can count on the skin to be crispy and the inside succulent.

-I highly suggest you do the same.
+I highly suggest you do the same when you make your beer brined fried chicken.
 You won’t regret it :)

 Beer Brined Fried ChickenPrint Recipe